KanadeM/KanadeM.github.io/_posts/Algorithm/2014-11-10-02 Selection Sort.md

 Similar to bubble sort.
 The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.

-# How Bubble Sort Works?
+# How Selection Sort Works?

 ![bubble-sort](https://www.menglingjun.com/img/in-post/selection-sort.gif)